Xorret de Catí

 Xorret de Catí is a rural mountainous area in the Valencian Community, Spain.
 As a part of Prebaetic System, it is located in the province of Alicante, between Castalla and Petrer, at an altitude of about 1,100 metres.
 Xorret de Catí is open throughout the year.

 Xorret means "little stream" in Valencian, taking its name from a small spring in the area.
 The area is situated in the Sierra del Fraile, with a maximum height of 1,261 m, sometimes also known as Sierra de Catí, a little to the north of Sierra del Cid and to the west of Sierra del Maigmó.

 It can be accessed from both Petrer and Castalla.
 The vegetation is typical Mediterranean, with a predominance of pine forests and evergreen oaks, as well as shrubs like thyme, lavender, wild olive, sage, and broom.

 Cycling

 Xorret de Catí is one of the most famous cycling climbs in the Valencia region.
-It is often present at Volta a la Comunitat Valenciana.
-It instantly become a hit with fans since its first appearance in the 1998 Vuelta a España - a stage won by climber Chava Jiménez.
+It is often present at the Volta a la Comunitat Valenciana.
+It has been popular with fans since its first appearance in the 1998 Vuelta a España - a stage won by climber Chava Jiménez.
 The climb beginning just south of Castalla is undoubtedly the star side of Xorret de Catí, with consistently steep gradients - at times in excess of 20% - testing even the strongest of climbers.